Herbrandus/reactnd-project-myreads-starter/README.md

 ## Contributing

-This is a finished project for a Udacity assignment.
+This is a finished project for a Udacity Front End Web Development assignment.
 Contributions are not necessary, but if you see possible improvements, just send me a message!